 New York has many world-class observation decks, making it difficult for a visitor to choose – from where should they see the city’s skyline?

-Of these, the Empire State Building is 90 years old, and The Vessel welcomed its first tourist only in 2019.
+Of these, the Empire State Building is 90 years old, and The Edge welcomed its first tourist only in 2019.

 Visitors stuck between the classic and the modern end up choosing between Empire State Building or One World Observatory.